Dora Creek railway station

 Dora Creek railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the City of Lake Macquarie town of Dora Creek opening on 16 August 1889.

 It originally had a substantial weatherboard building on Platform 2.
 This was demolished in the 1990s and replaced with the current lightweight structures.

-Platforms & services
+Platforms and services

 Dora Creek has two side platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.